WordPress Home Fix

 - Once you have your database name, go to the Databases section of cPanel and click on the phpMyAdmin icon.

-- Click on the plus (+) button to expand the list of database names in the left menu.
+- Click on the plus (+) icon to expand the list of database names in the left menu.

 - Look for the database name associated with your WordPress blog (the database name from the wp-config.php file).